ash1eygrace/giphy-search/README.md

 ## Installation:

-1. Clone the repository to your local machine. git clone git@github.com:ash1eygrace/scoreboard.git
+1. Clone the repository to your local machine. `git@github.com:ash1eygrace/giphy-search.git`
-2. Install the dependencies. npm install
+2. Install the dependencies. `npm install`
-3. Start the app. npm start
+3. Start the app. `npm start`